Real life problem solving - how to solve any problem yourself

 On one occasion, four days before her father expired, the daughter called you late in the night, crying, “I am breaking down, I cannot take it anymore.
 I am continuously thinking, what would I do when my father dies?”
 You told many things to her, but the main principle you applied that day was, “Why should you think of the time when your father expires?
 It is still in the future.
 When that point in future you reach, in any case you have to feel the pains, inevitably you have to go through the actions.

 He may die now or may survive many months – you never can say when a man will expire under such conditions.
-You have seen that even the Doctor is unable to say anything about it with certainty.
+Even the Doctor can't say any outcome for sure you have seen.
 Till that moment comes why would you waste your precious present times?
 It is illogical.
 Delink the future from the present.
 It is chaining you down.
 Think instead of your exam, take care of your mother and your health – you are the main person now.”
 The irrefutable logic broke through her gloom.

 You have applied the important Technique of Authority Support.
 It says,